 - Ensuring that all Departmental policies and regulations are being implemented.

-- Replacing the Executive Director or Principal.
+- Replacing the Superintendent or Principals.
 If required, the Directors should form a search committee to fill either position.
 The selection should be approved by the Members.

 The Directors do not have the right to: